- Best Sellers

 Smilodon was found in North, Central, and South America in various species.
 None of the three species have been found higher than the temperate regions of North America, according to researchers.
 Gracilis and Fatalis both inhabited North, Central, and South America.
 The Populator lived only in South America.
 Some of these species must have lived in Europe because fossils have also been found in this area.
 It is not known if they lived on other continents.

-Although they were not at the top of the food chain, these animals were not choirboys.
+Although they were not at the top of the food chain, these large animals were not choirboys.
 Large hoofed mammals were their primary prey.
 To figure out what these cats ate, scientists mainly use two approaches.
 The Smilodon's hunting method was similar to that of the tiger today (ambush, sneak attack.).

 First, they observed the fossils of the prey species and matched the bites of the cats.
 Then, they studied the isotopes preserved in the cats' bones and teeth to determine their diet.
 Using these methods, some of the prey that came from various places in the Americas were ancient and massive bison, prehistoric camels, peccaries, glyptodonts (a prehistoric armadillo-like animal), etc.